 “A lot of credit goes to Canyon Lake Fire and EMS and Chief Darren Brinkkoeter,” said Jeff Kelley, Comal County emergency management coordinator.
 “It was an aggressive fire that required an aggressive response, involving nine brush trucks and dozers.”

-Kelley said three Texas A&M Forest Service airplanes combined to drop six loads of fire retardant, aided by a helicopter that staged several trips to retrieve water from Canyon Lake and drop on the hot spots unable to be reached by ground units.
+Kelley said three Texas A&M Forest Service airplanes combined to drop six loads of fire retardant, aided by a helicopter that made several trips to retrieve water from a reservoir on Wegner Ranch, where 172 acres were scorched.
+The forest service revised the total acreage burned from 226 to 227.

-County fire investigators were on the scene Monday into Tuesday, when they came up with the likely source.
-Klabunde said because the tossed cigarette wasn’t malicious or intentional, it didn’t violate the county’s burn ban, in place since July, that can fine scofflaws up to $500.
+Klabunde said because the tossed cigarette wasn’t a malicious or intentional act, it didn’t violate the county’s burn ban, in place since July, which fines first-time scofflaws up to $500.
+The only recourse for property owners is filing a civil suit for damages, which Wegner calls a reversal of justice.